ToshioCP/Rake-tutorial-for-beginners-en/sec7.md

 In this example, it is assumed that the names of test files start with "test" such as "test_word_count.rb".

 - Require `rake/testtask`
-- Create a FileList instance of test files on the 3rd line and invoke its each method.
+- Create a FileList instance of test files on the 3rd line and invoke `each` method.
 - Create a TestTask instance with `Rake::TestTask.new`.
 TestTask class and Task class are different.
 But they have relationship.